-Our Housing Options team can offer advice and information about housing options for people with housing issues and those who may be, or are at risk of becoming homeless.
+Our Housing Options Team can offer advice and information about housing options for people with housing issues and those who may be, or are at risk of becoming homeless.
 The advice given is based on an interview with a member of the team.

 Housing options interview